 PPP loan fraud, EIDL fraud, pandemic relief program investigations

-No. The East County Regional Center at 250 E. Main Street handles only state-level felony and misdemeanor cases from El Cajon and surrounding communities.
-Federal cases originating in El Cajon are transferred downtown to the U.S. District Court for the Southern District of California, which is why you need a federal defense attorney familiar with both courthouses.
+The East County Regional Center at 250 E. Main Street, El Cajon, CA 92020 handles state-level felony and misdemeanor cases from El Cajon and surrounding communities.
+Federal cases are not heard here; instead, they are transferred to the federal courthouse downtown.